MicrosoftDocs/power-platform/power-virtual-agents/admin-share-bots.md

 5. Select **Share** to share the bot with the new users.

 >[!IMPORTANT]
->It can take up to 10 minutes for the bot to show up in the shared user’s bot list if the user [was not previously part of the environment](#assign-additional-environment-security-roles) of the shared bot.
+>It can take up to 10 minutes for the bot to show up in the shared user's bot list if the user [was not previously part of the environment](#assign-additional-environment-security-roles) of the shared bot.

 ### Insufficient environment permissions